taylorharwin/basic_todo/README.md

 (Assumes you have Bower installed)

 1. Clone this repository locally and `cd` into it
-2. Run 'bower install' from the command line.
+2. IMPORTANT: Run 'bower install' from the command line.
 3. Open 'index.html', from the top-level directory, in any modern web browser